 Your business is probably your biggest asset, so it’s important to have an accurate estimate of its value.
 The only problem is that company valuation is a complex discipline that involves several different factors.
 How much is my company worth?
-What is the best strategy for business valuation?
+What is the best strategy for a business valuation?
 What are the variables that drive the value of a company?

-This whitepaper is intended to give you some basic insights on the most popular business valuation methods.
-You will also learn how to value a company starting with a standard framework.
-At the end of the paper, you should have a basic understanding and all the tools you need to conduct an elementary business valuation.
+This whitepaper is intended to give you some basic insights into the most popular business valuation methods.
+You will also learn how to value a company, starting with a standard framework.
+In the end, you should have a basic understanding and all the tools to conduct an elementary business valuation.

-Placing a valuation on your business is a complex procedure.
+Placing a valuation on your business is a complicated procedure.
 It takes the perfect combination of science and expertise.
 Company valuations are an art, not a science.
 Quote too low a figure, and you will undersell your company; aim too high, and you will never sell.

-Determining a fair value for a company is never an easy process.
-To the owner, the process of valuation is personal and emotional, and many times, they have an unrealistic idea of how much their company is worth.
+Determining fair value for a company is never an easy process.
+To the owner, the method of valuation is personal and emotional, and many times, they have an unrealistic idea of how much their company is worth.
 To the buyer, the valuation process is far more objective.
-In addition, is this a financial or strategic buyer?
+Also, is this a financial or strategic buyer?
 Both will look at “fair value” differently.
 Finding balance can prove to be extremely difficult.

 A certified business valuation, by an accredited Business Appraisal Florida team member, takes strategic and in-depth analysis to determine an accurate estimation of a company’s worth.
 There are numerous factors included in the process of establishing a selling price and determining whether an investor’s offer is fair.
 It takes more than just a range of numbers to value a company.
-However, the biggest factor that will affect the value of a company is, of course, how much a buyer is willing to pay.
+However, the biggest factor that will affect the value of a company is how much a buyer is willing to pay.

 With that in mind, this whitepaper will try to answer a small business owners’ more stringent question: how much is my company worth?

 Methods of Valuation